tlyrag/CSIS_3380_FullStackProject/README.md

 # CSIS_3380_FullStackProject

+ Run local
-Clone Repository
+1-  Clone Repository
-Npm Install on Client Path and Server Path
+2 npm install on Client Path and Server Path
-Make sure you have MongoDB installed on  your computer NPM Run Dev on back end
-If you are running Local and dont have any data in your database you may call the health-Check api to insert data into your DB
-Npm start on the client
+3- add the .env to Server folder with DBURI = "Mongo address" 4- add the .env.local to Client folder with REACT_APP_API_URL="http://localhost:5847" 5- npm start on client
+6- npm run dev on server

+To deploy

+1- Delete the build folder in inside the server
+2- npm run build:prod
+3- commit and push to branch